Analytic approximation of plurisubharmonic singularities: Asymptotic multiplier ideals

-{\it Remark.} Since every Abhyankar valuation is generated by a relative type \cite{BFaJ}, Theorem~\ref{theo:asmult} extends the mentioned result from \cite{ELS2} to arbitrary asymptotically analytic weights (note however that for Abhyankar valuations a stronger result is proved there).
+{\it Remarks.} 1.
+Since every Abhyankar valuation is generated by a special tame weight \cite[Thm.~5.13]{BFaJ}, Theorem~\ref{theo:asmult} extends the result $e(\frad)=e(\frj_\bullet)$ \cite{ELS2} from Abhyankar valuations to a much larger class of weights (note however that, for Abhyankar valuations, a stronger result is proved there).